dzekelid/venture-capital/_listings/dezrez/apidocumentgenerationbulkpropertyownercommunication-post-openapi.md

 x-collection-name: Dezrez
 x-complete: 0
 info:
-  title: Dezrez Edit whether the vendor feedback for the viewing has been reviewed.
+  title: "Dezrez Generates a bulk communication pack out to multiple vendors of properties.\r\nThis
+    will ignore the target type set, as the document could only ever find the vendor as the contact item, so it always defaults\r\nto a target type of vendor/owner"
   version: 1.0.0
-  description: Edit whether the vendor feedback for the viewing has been reviewed..
+  description: "Generates a bulk communication pack out to multiple vendors of properties.\r\nthis
+    will ignore the target type set, as the document could only ever find the vendor as the contact item, so it always defaults\r\nto a target type of vendor/owner."
 host: api.dezrez.com
 basePath: /
 schemes: